joemercer/tassos/README.md

 This is being built with PhoneGap and [Adobe PhoneGap Build](https://build.phonegap.com/apps).

-config.xml is what tells Adobe PhoneGap Build what to do.
-We load the files into Adobe PhoneGap Build through the Github repo.
-By placing the config.xml in /public we are indicating that is the root of our app.
+We load the files into Adobe PhoneGap Build through the Github repo in the gh-pages branch (which is the same branch from which we build the website).
+The config.xml file is what tells Adobe PhoneGap Build some options (like where the logo is).
+We also have hydration turned on so you only need to install the app once and then you can see the new versions.

 # Getting started